How to Copy/Move Recovery Partition to USB or Another Hard drive [2 Ways]

 1. Free Up Disk Space

-Sometimes, the recovery partition takes up much space.
+Sometimes, the recovery partition takes up a lot of space.
 Moving it to a bootable USB or external hard drive helps to free up local disk space.

 2. Protect Recovery Partition Information

-Sometimes, the entire computer hard disk can go down and won't boot due to logical or physical errors.
-Moving recovery partition to a new hard drive or bootable USB can protect recovery partition information and rescue the computer from the worst scenarios.
+Sometimes, the entire computer's hard disk can go down and won't boot due to logical or physical errors.
+Moving the recovery partition to a new hard drive or bootable USB can protect recovery partition information and rescue the computer from the worst scenarios.

 How-to Tutorial: Copy Recovery Partition to USB or New Hard Drive [2 Ways]

-According to different needs, here we collected two efficient ways that can help.
+According to different needs, here we collected two efficient ways that can help you copy recovery partition to another drive.
 Pick a suitable method and follow to safely copy and move the recovery partition to a target device - USB drive or another drive now.

 Method 1.
 Copy Recovery Partition to USB with Windows Built-in Tool